Marika Sherwood: Life and career

-Sherwood has a desk, but is not on the staff of the Institute of Commonwealth Studies, University of London.
+Sherwood was a Senior Research Fellow at the Institute of Commonwealth Studies, University of London.
 In 1991, with Hakim Adi and other colleagues she founded what is now known as the Black and Asian Studies Association (BASA), in order to encourage research and disseminate information, and to campaign on education issues.
 This is ongoing.

+In 1998, Sherwood published a tribute to her recently deceased friend, the Communist Party of Great Britain member Billy Strachan, in BASA's newsletter.

 In 2007, she published After Abolition: Britain and the Slave Trade Since 1807.
 Stephen Shapiro, writing in the Ohio State and Miami University history journal Origins, described the book as "provocative" and "a worthwhile read" for "those interested in British or African history."

-In 2010, she invited to contribute to the Kwame Nkrumah Centenary Colloquium in Accra, convened by the African Union and the Ghanaian government.
+In 2010, she was invited to contribute to the Kwame Nkrumah Centenary Colloquium in Accra, convened by the African Union and the Ghanaian government.

-Apart from her formal publications listed below, she has also contributed to a number of films, radio programs, conferences.
+Apart from her formal publications listed below, she also contributed to a number of films, radio programmes, and conferences.
 Sherwood set up Savannah Press, a publisher for some of her books "at cost" prices.

-In 2017, Sherwood was planning to give a speech about treatment of the Palestinians during the University of Manchester's Israel Apartheid Week under the title "You're doing to Palestinians what the Nazis did to me".
+In 2017, Sherwood was planning to give a speech about the treatment of the Palestinians during the University of Manchester's Israel Apartheid Week under the title "You're doing to Palestinians what the Nazis did to me".
 The Israeli embassy intervened, contacting the university with concerns that the title violated the International Holocaust Remembrance Association's definition of antisemitism, adopted by the UK government.
 Manchester University censored the title and put conditions on the speech.

-She has written nine entries in the Oxford Dictionary of National Biography: Dusé Mohamed (1866–1945), journalist and playwright; Peter McFarren Blackman (1909–1993), political activist; Robert Broadhurst (1859/60–1948), pan-African nationalist leader; William Davidson (1786–1820), conspirator; George Daniel Ekarte (1896/7–1964), minister and community worker; Nathaniel Akinremi Fadipe (1893–1944), writer and anti-colonialist; Claudia Jones (1915–1964), communist and journalist; Ras Tomasa Makonnen (c.
+She wrote nine entries in the Oxford Dictionary of National Biography: Dusé Mohamed (1866–1945), journalist and playwright; Peter McFarren Blackman (1909–1993), political activist; Robert Broadhurst (1859/60–1948), pan-African nationalist leader; William Davidson (1786–1820), conspirator; George Daniel Ekarte (1896/7–1964), minister and community worker; Nathaniel Akinremi Fadipe (1893–1944), writer and anti-colonialist; Claudia Jones (1915–1964), communist and journalist; Ras Tomasa Makonnen (c.
 1900–1983), political activist; and Henry Sylvester Williams (1869–1911), pan-Africanist.

+In October 2022, Sherwood was awarded an Honorary Doctorate of History at the University of Chichester.

+Sherwood died at home on 16 February 2025, at the age of 87.